 Any gap in training is always discouraged.
 Certain mitigating circumstances may arise which might necessitate a student's prolonged absence from school.
 Any student requesting an official Leave of Absence (LOA) must submit the request in writing to the Campus President and must include the reason for the requested LOA, an effective date, anticipated return date, and student signature.
 The written request must be submitted in advance of the leave of absence unless extenuating circumstances prevent the student from requesting in advance.
 In the case where advance request is not possible, but an LOA is reasonable, the campus must secure the request from the student as soon as the circumstances allow.
-The Campus President considers leaves on a case-by-case basis.
+A student must have completed (pass or fail) their first course in order to take an LOA.
+The Campus President considers leaves on a case-bycase basis.
 Failure to return as scheduled without written notification and approval will result in dismissal.
 A student may submit multiple Leave of Absence requests but the total time on leave of absence may not exceed 180 days in any 12-month period.
 Students who are on a LOA cannot receive federal funds until they return from their LOA.